kryptokrona/hugin-api/README.md

 - Mocha
 - Chai
 - hugin-crypto
+- ws

 And a lot of other packages/libraries which can seen in **package.json**.

+# Websockets

+We have implemented websockets that are listening on `wss://<domain>`.

 # API Endpoints